 Use whatever information you have available, whether it is data reported by adopters in the form, statistics from your institutional repository, statistics from other repositories, analytics from Pressbooks (or wherever your book is hosted), etc. In so doing, however, don’t forget to also listen to adopter and student feedback about the book’s content and structure.
 We have an entire section about improving your textbook, which includes what you can do with the feedback you receive.
 Ultimately, because tracking OER adoptions can’t rely on the more conventional metric of unit sales, it will always be an issue of thinking creatively and paying attention to alternative forms and types of usage data.

 Challenges with tracking open textbook and OER use

 While we’ve set out what we’ve found to be best practices tracking adoptions here, things will always play out a little differently than expected in practice.
 For a start, when it comes to the data you collect, changing or adding metrics to your original Adoption Form over time, either based on your own needs, or what you’ve seen others collect, can result in a messy data set.
 You may need to contact those who filled out older versions of the form, asking them to provide additional information.
 It is an extra step for both of you, but generally worth it for the data!

 As well, be ready to collect information in other ways.
-Although you may have set up clear pathways to your adoption form (or other data-collection mechanism), it may be that adopters will end up contacting you via email or in the Rebus Forum.
+Although you may have set up clear pathways to your adoption form (or other data-collection mechanism), it may be that adopters will end up contacting you via email or your Rebus Community project home.
 Make sure you record this information in a master spreadsheet.
 Even if they didn’t use your preferred methods to communicate this information, it’s still a win that they are using the book!